 Almost a year ago, a two-year-old black cat named Oscar was caught in a combine harvester and lost his back paws.
 Unable to walk except for feebly dragging himself forward, his day-to-day quality of life would have been severely reduced, possibly to the point of making euthanasia the best course of action.
 But a veterinary surgeon from London na...Read More

 The rules for dog soccer, however, are much less strict than for humans.
-The idea is simply that your dog gets pleasure out of pu...Read More
+The idea is simply that your dog gets pleasure out ...Read More

 A recent segment on Good Morning America by “ Pet Doctor “ Marty Becker discussed a significant but unseen problem with the lives of pets in modern society-- boredom.
 This stems largely from the fact that dogs and cats evolved as predators who spent most of their days hunting for food.
 But most pets just receive their food in a saf...Read More

 When browsing my local Petco with Penny, I caught sight of a display of dog clothes separate from the aisle full of petticoats and smoking jackets.
 Upon further investigation, I discovered it was clothes for a dog that plays sports.

 Where there were little pink sneakers in the other aisle, here there were water boots to protec...Read More